Help Raise Awareness this April

 Join us in raising awareness for child abuse prevention in our community.
 Download the Social Media Toolkit to explore our April initiatives and access ready-to-use resources that empower you to help #ProtectAustinKids.

-If you are interested in getting your company engaged with any of the activities above, please contact Journey Riggs at jriggs@centerforchildprotection.org
+If you are interested in getting your company engaged with any of our April initiatives, please contact Journey Riggs at jriggs@centerforchildprotection.org

 Shop and Support